puikchan/udacity.data_visualization/README.md

 Chart 1: Titanic Passenger Survival Rate by Age Group

-1. The overall survival rate (around 0.4, or 40%) was quite even among different age groups (age 11 - 60) except for the
+1. The overall (male+female) survival rate (around 0.4, or 40%) was quite even among different age groups (age 11 - 60).
-2. The youngest age_group (0-10) had the highest survival rate of nearly 0.6.
+2. The youngest age_group (0-10) had the highest survival rate of nearly 0.6, this is in agreement with the general conception that very young children would have higher survival rate.
-3. The age groups above 61 actually showed a significant drop in survival rate.
+3. The age groups above 61 actually showed a significant drop in survival rate, in contrast to general conception.
 However, there were only 22 passengers with age above 60.
-It is hard to make such conclusion with low number of passenger counts.
+It is hard to make a general statement with low number of passenger counts.

 Chart 2: Titanic Passenger Survival Rate by Age Group and Gender

 1. It is easy to note that the female has a much higher survival rate in any age group.
 2. The age group (0-10) shows that the male and female survival rate was about even.
 3. The female age groups above 61 actually showed a significant rise in survival rate.
-However, with the same argument, there were only 17 female passengers with age above 60.
-It is hard to make such conclusion with low number of passenger counts.
+However, with the same argument as in chart 1, there were only 17 female passengers with age above 60.
+It is hard to make general statements with low number of passenger counts.
+One can even argue that only aged female were given the priority of getting on board the lifeboat, but not aged male, since the survival rate dropped for aged male, but rose for the aged female.

 #### Appendix A: Description of Titanic Dataset